 - Effective teaching necessitates good planning.
 West Chester University prepares all teacher candidates to create lesson plans utilizing a lesson plan rubric contained in this manual.
 Review the teacher candidate's lesson plan for each lesson before it is taught so that suggestions may be made and incorporated.
-No lesson should be taught until a complete lesson plan is presented. - Stress the importance of thinking and planning in terms of the individual students in each class, the students' needs, students' interests, etc.
+No lesson should be taught until a complete lesson plan is presented. - The importance of thinking and planning in terms of the individual students in each class, the students' needs, students' interests, etc is stressed throughout the the College of Education Teacher Preparation.